ik0o/Bezier-curve-python/README.md

 # Bezier-curve-python
-Implementation Bézier curve in python using cv2 and numpy
+Implementation of Bézier curve in python using cv2 and numpy